isaac-mason/arancini/packages/arancini/README.md

 ### 🌐 Space

-Spaces are containers for Entities.
-You can create multiple Spaces in a World, and use them to separate entities into different groups.
+Spaces are containers for entities.
+You can create multiple spaces in a world, and use them to separate entities into different groups.

-You might use different Spaces for different game levels, for example.
+You might use different spaces for different game levels, for example.
 They offer a convenient way to initialise and destroy groups of entities.

 ```ts
 const space = world.create.space()